Talks

 Lounge Talks

-The talk program for the third edition of Rotas takes place on August 30 and 31, Friday and Saturday, in various formats.
+The talk program for the third edition of Rotas took place on August 30 and 31, Friday and Saturday, in various formats.

-On Friday (30), the panels will feature artists and curators discussing specific issues in contemporary Brazilian art.
+On Friday (30), the panels featured artists and curators discussing specific issues in contemporary Brazilian art.

-On Saturday (31), the conversations will be held in partnership with Bravo!, featuring important Brazilian artists presenting their research and trajectories.
+On Saturday (31), the conversations were in partnership with Bravo!, featuring important Brazilian artists presenting their research and trajectories.

 August 30